 Germany is a country where reliability and professionalism are exemplary.

 Germany continues to impress me.
-Born a few days before Hitler’s suicide, it took me, and more importantly my parents, at least two decades to look at the country and its citizens as different from the Nazis.
-I found friendship with German men and women straightforward, simple and natural.
+I find friendship with the German people straightforward, simple and natural.
 The first time I received Angela Merkel at the NYSE, I could not have imagined how powerful and remarkable she would become.
 A modern country that produced Konrad Adenauer, Helmut Schmidt and Willy Brandt must have something good deeply rooted.

 I consider that Germany has been able to drive itself and Europe with a level of intelligence, vision and courage that avoided the collapse of the European sovereign and banking crisis. the recent migrant crisis in Europe exemplified that visionary leadership.